 Ask yourself: Do you really need an iPad with Wi-Fi and Cellular?

-While $130 or $150 may not be a huge price to pay for the option of LTE, not all users need it for their iPad — especially if you have an iPhone with tethering capabilities, or plan to use your tablet largely in areas where there's Wi-Fi.
+While $130 or $150 may not be a huge price to pay for the option of LTE, not all users need it for their iPad — especially if you have an iPhone with tethering capabilities or plan to use your tablet largely in areas where there's Wi-Fi.

-Additionally, if you have a different data plan on your iPad than your iPhone, it can be useful for getting data in areas where your iPhone's cellular provider has dead spots (and vice versa).
+Additionally, if you have a different carrier's data plan on your iPad than your iPhone, it can be useful for getting data in areas where your iPhone's cellular provider has dead spots (and vice versa).

-About Apple SIM and eSIM
+iPad cellular plan: About Apple SIM and eSIM

 For iPad models that use Apple SIM cards instead of eSIM, be aware that you will be able to switch carriers at will with your Apple SIM, but not every company has opted in.
-Auto-switching in the U.S. works if you pick a T-Mobile, Sprint, AlwaysOnline, or GigSky plan: You can make accounts on all four networks if you so choose, and switch between their plans depending on which suits you based on your location.
+Auto-switching in the U.S. works if you pick a T-Mobile or GigSky plan.
+You can make accounts on these particular networks if you choose to and switch freely between these plans depending on which suits you based on your location.
 Pick AT&T, however, and your Apple SIM card will immediately lock down and become an AT&T-only SIM card.
 The AT&T option will also immediately disappear once you pick one of its competitors.

 There are lots of great deals on tablet data available for your iPad — but it's not going to do you any good if you can't use that data in your local area.
 Before you choose a plan for your iPad, we recommend checking out your carrier's coverage maps.
 You'll also want to see what carriers have the most reliable coverage and speeds in your area — comprehensive coverage means nothing if that coverage is slow as molasses.